-- 1. The Board shall take steps to ensure that company has appropriate recruitment and selection systems for staff or employees to assume the duties and responsibilities in key administrative positions at all levels. - 2.
-The company has senior executives who are secondary to CEO to carry out the work if the CEO is unable to perform his duties. - 3.
-The company has set following development plans for its directors and management: - (a) The company has a policy to promote and facilitate educational accomplishments among the directors with the ongoing training courses delivered by Thai Institute of Directors Association (IOD) and other courses.
-This helps to enhance the understanding of director roles and, at the same time, these directors will be fully aware of the company's business nature. - (b) The company continually promotes education among its executives and employees, such as the Company Secretary, audit staff, and accountants, etc. Training courses related to regular work are given to enhance their knowledge and ability to catch up new techniques all the time.
+1. The Board shall take steps to ensure that company has appropriate recruitment and selection systems for staff or employees to assume the duties and responsibilities in key administrative positions at all levels.

+2. The company has senior executives who are secondary to CEO to carry out the work if the CEO is unable to perform his duties.

+3. The company has set following development plans for its directors and management:

+(a) The company has a policy to promote and facilitate educational accomplishments among the directors with the ongoing training courses delivered by Thai Institute of Directors Association (IOD) and other courses.
+This helps to enhance the understanding of director roles and,

+(b) The company continually promotes education among its executives and employees, such as the Company Secretary, audit staff, and accountants, etc. Training courses related to regular work are given to enhance their knowledge and ability to catch up new techniques all the time.